apache/dubbo-docs/README.md

-A collection of dubbo docs
+# dubbo-user-book
+The dubbo cookbook, covering almost all features of dubbo framework.